 Supportive Periodontal Care

-After Dr. La Rosa has completed the active phase of periodontal treatment, your periodontal disease will be under control.
+After Silvia La Rosa, DDS has completed the active phase of periodontal treatment, your periodontal disease will be under control.
 She will provide you with a personalized maintenance program of care to keep your gums healthy.

 Who Should Perform Supportive Periodontal Therapy?